backdrop-contrib/zurb_foundation_5/README.md

 Copy the folder zurb_foundation_5_subtheme and paste it in your site's root THEMES directory.
 After doing this, you will have at least two folders in that same level: zurb_foundation_5 and zurb_foundation_5_subtheme.
 Delete the old zurb_foundation_5_subtheme folder that's inside of the parent theme zurb_foundation_5.
 Inside of your top-level zurb_foundation_5_subtheme, rename zurb_foundation_5_subtheme.info.starterkit to zurb_foundation_5_subtheme.info

 After clearing your site cache, visit /admin/appearance/list .
-Enable Zurb Foundation 5 Subtheme, and make it your default theme.
+Enable ZURB Foundation 5 Subtheme, and make it your default theme.
 Now, you can edit custom styles in this theme while it inherits styles from its parent theme zurb_foundation_5.
 When updates come out for the zurb_foundation_5 theme, you can just copy and paste or update the parent theme any time and it won't erase your custom theming work (which is done now in the child theme zurb_foundation_5_subtheme).

 You work in the top-level zurb_foundation_5_subtheme theme.